ncbi/robotframework-pageobjects/README.md

 #### Sleeping

 Just don't.
 Sometimes page content, including text or elements are inserted into the DOM after page-load.
-Or sometimes IFT will drive the browser so fast that we can't be sure when the page has loaded.
+Or sometimes Selenium2 will drive the browser so fast that we can't be sure when the page has loaded.
 If you try to find or operate on these page elements you'll get either get a ValueError or Selenium's NoSuchElementException.
 Don't fall into the trap of calling time.sleep().
 Why?

 - your tests will be brittle: the content could be available after the time you slept for.
 Sometimes your tests will pass and sometimes they will fail with errors.
 Inconsistent tests are almost as bad as no tests.